Chaklader/analyze_ab_test_results/NOTES.md

    - Consider practical significance
    - Document all decisions

-### Rules for Setting Up Hypotheses

-#### 1. Null Hypothesis (H₀) Properties
-- Is assumed true at the start
-- Usually states "no effect" or "groups are equal"
-- Contains an equality sign (=, ≤, or ≥)
-- Like "innocent until proven guilty"

-#### 2. Alternative Hypothesis (H₁) Properties
-- What we want to prove
-- Contains the opposite of H₀ (≠, >, or <)
-- Cannot overlap with H₀
-- Like "proving guilty"

-#### 3. Example: Legal System Analogy
-- H₀: Innocent (default position)
-- H₁: Guilty (needs to be proven)

 ### Hypothesis Testing - Testing Population Parameters, Not Statistics

 - **Key Concept**: Hypothesis tests are always performed on population parameters, never on sample statistics.